vmware-tanzu/community-edition/addons/packages/openAPIv3-generation.md

 Follow the below mentioned steps to get started on generating openAPIv3 schema and specifying it in a package:

 1. Create a schema file for given data values file.
 In ytt, before a Data Value can be used in a template, it must be declared.
 This is typically done via Data Values Schema
-   Check out https://carvel.dev/ytt/docs/latest/how-to-write-schema/, to explore the different annotations that can be used when writing a schema.
+   Check out [How to write Schema](https://carvel.dev/ytt/docs/latest/how-to-write-schema/), to explore the different annotations that can be used when writing a schema.

 2. Run this command to use a data value and schema file together.
 You can see if you change a value in the `values.yml` to be the incorrect type, you will see an error catches this.

    Use the following template.yaml file

     ```yaml